Skip to main content

 let age = parseInt(params.get('age')); // is the number 18

-Explain the function and syntax of the URLSearchParams.get() method?
+Can you explain the function of the URLSearchParams.get() method?

 View Answer: